Gemma O’Doherty shows up on the Silicon dockyard to show these mega globo dudes what for.

-This is crazy, a must watch video.
+This is a massive hoax.

 Should we be afraid of eugenics?
 Well no but we should be afraid of the Cathedral and it’s globalist masters being able to make decisions on eugenics behind a smokescreen and under the skirts of a political class that leans towards letting the elite do their thing.